Boom or bust? Brexit makes London property outlook hard to read

 "I don't think we will make a decision three weeks before Brexit," CEO Robert Noel said in an interview.
 "No one knows quite what is going to happen, but we approach Brexit with an appropriate balance of low current risk and exciting future prospects."

-"We find it tough in the UK," JPMorgan Chase & Co. analysts including Tim Leckie wrote in a note Friday.
+"We find it tough in the UK," JPMorgan Chase & Co analysts including Tim Leckie wrote in a note on Friday.
 "Most management teams have done a good job navigating this unconventional property cycle, but the outlook is challenging."

-Firm are using funds raised from the sale of completed developments to return capital to shareholders or undertake buybacks.
-Great Portland Estates announced its second buyback program in less than a year this month, which will push its gearing from less than six percent to a still-modest 11 per cent.

-"It's all about balance, and it's a pretty tricky balancing act right at the minute," CEO Toby Courtauld said.
+BLOOMBERG